0xKiwi/go-merkle-distributor/README.md

 # Go Merkle Distributor

-This repo is a golang implementation that generates the required data for a [MerkleDrop](https://github.com/Uniswap/merkle-distributor/blob/master/contracts/MerkleDistributor.sol).
+This repo is a golang implementation (using [sol-merkle-tree-go](https://github.com/0xKiwi/sol-merkle-tree-go)) that generates the required data for a [MerkleDrop](https://github.com/Uniswap/merkle-distributor/blob/master/contracts/MerkleDistributor.sol).
 It takes in a JSON of address->balances (both in strings) and writes a file containing the data neccessary for a cliam transaction (index, address, amount, and proof).

 ## Usage
 ```